openshift/insights-operator/docs/arch.md

 ### Conditional gatherer

 Defined in [conditional_gatherer.go](https://github.com/openshift/insights-operator/blob/master/pkg/gatherers/conditional/conditional_gatherer.go).
 This gatherer is run regularly (2h by default), but it gathers some data only when a corresponding condition is met.
 The conditions and corresponding gathering functions are defined as [a slice of gathering rules](https://github.com/openshift/insights-operator/blob/master/pkg/gatherers/conditional/conditional_gatherer.go#L62).
 A typical example of a condition is when an alert is firing.
-This also means that this gatherer relies on availability of Prometheus metrics and alerts.
+This also means that this gatherer relies on the availability of Prometheus metrics and alerts.

 The data from this gatherer is stored under the `/conditional` directory in the archive.